- 1-1/2 cups butter, softened

 - Yellow and orange paste food coloring

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Cream butter and sugar until light and fluffy.
 Beat in vanilla.
-Combine flour, baking soda and salt; gradually add to creamed mixture and mix well.
+In another bowl, whisk together flour, baking soda and salt; gradually beat into creamed mixture.

 - Divide dough in half.
 Tint one portion yellow.
 Divide remaining dough into two-thirds and one-third portions.
-Color the larger portion orange; leave smaller portion white.
+Color the larger portion orange; leave smaller portion plain.

 - Shape each portion of dough into two 8-in. logs.
 Flatten top and push sides in at a slight angle.
-Place orange logs on yellow logs; push the sides in at a slight angle.
-Top with white logs; form a rounded top.
-Wrap in plastic wrap.
-Chill for 4 hours or until firm.
+Place orange logs on yellow logs; push sides in at a slight angle.
+Top with white logs, forming a slightly rounded top.
+Wrap each in plastic; refrigerate until firm, about 4 hours.

-- Unwrap and cut into 1/4-in. slices.
+- Preheat oven to 350°.
+Unwrap and cut dough into 1/4-in. slices.
 Place 2 in. apart on ungreased baking sheets.
-Bake at 350° for 10-12 minutes or until set.
-Remove to wire racks to cool.
+Bake until set, 10-12 minutes.
+Remove from pans to wire racks to cool.
 Yield: about 5 dozen.

 Reviews for Candy Corn Cookies